-If you create a nested list using the presstyles, all the levels of the list (up to 10) apply the same numbering (or bullet).
+If you create a nested list using the predefined styles, all the levels of the list (up to 10) apply the same numbering (or bullet).
 However, in many circumstances you will want to use a combination of numbering formats and bullets when creating nested lists.
-Such lists, with a mix of numbering formats and bullets, can be easily configured as d in the following example.
-Additional information on lists, in particular the technique to create your own list style, is d in Chapter 7 (Working with Styles).
+Such lists, with a mixture of numbering formats and bullets, can be easily configured as described in the following example.
+Additional information on lists, in particular the technique to create your own list style, is described in Chapter 7 (Working with Styles).

-When creating nested lists, one option is to enter all the list paragraphs first and apply the levels afterwards. Тір You can use keyboard shortcuts to move paragraphs up or down the outline levels.
-Place the cursor at the beginning of the numbered paragraph and press: • TabDown a levelShift+TabUp a level To insert a tab stop at the beginning of a numbered paragraph (that is, after the number but before the text), press Control+Tab .
+When creat first and ap ing nested lists, one option is to enter all the list paragraphs ply the levels afterwards.
+Tip You can use keyboard shortcuts to move paragraphs up or down the outline levels.
+Place the cursor at the beginning of the numbered paragraph and press: Tab Shift+Tab Down a level Up a level To insert a after the nu tab stop at the beginning of a numbered paragraph (that is, imber but before the text), press Control+Tab .